USDA delays deadline for farmer aid to offset tariff losses

 "I've been waiting 19 days to get a call returned from the USDA," Newton said.

-Purdue's announcement was welcomed by Iowa U.S. Sen. Chuck Grassley, a farmer who earlier had said he'd seek the federal aid.
+Perdue's announcement was welcomed by Iowa U.S. Sen. Chuck Grassley, a farmer who earlier had said he'd seek the federal aid.

 "Farmers who haven't been able to apply for trade assistance would've missed the deadline through no fault of their own," Grassley said in a statement.
 "It's worth recognizing that farmers applying for assistance in the first place are hurting because of a trade war they didn't start."